GalvanizeDataScience/zipfian-distribution/README.md

 [![Zipfian Distribution](http://media.smashingmagazine.com/wp-content/uploads/2012/05/Monster-Main.jpg)](http://uxdesign.smashingmagazine.com/2012/05/16/stop-redesigning-start-tuning-your-site/)

 An Open Source development environment for getting up and running with data science quickly on any platform (scroll to [quickstart](#quickstart) if you are impatient)!
 This repository contains shell scripts to install neccessary packages and programs on Ubuntu 12.04 LTS, as well as libraries for doing data analysis in Python, R, and Hadoop.
-All libraries have tested to play nice together and Python packages are installed in a [virtualenv](https://pypi.python.org/pypi/virtualenv).
+All libraries have been tested to play nice together and Python packages are installed in a [virtualenv](https://pypi.python.org/pypi/virtualenv).

-The Zipfian Distribution itself is a [Vagrant](http://www.vagrantup.com/) box meant to be a self contained environment runnable on any platform supported by [Virtual Box](https://www.virtualbox.org/) (which is most all of them).
+The Zipfian Distribution itself is a [Vagrant](http://www.vagrantup.com/) box based on Ubuntu 12.04 LTS and meant to be a self contained environment runnable on any platform supported by [Virtual Box](https://www.virtualbox.org/) (which is most all of them).
 This is the quickest way to get started and most stable. __This is the recommended path of least resistence__

 The shell scripts are all written for Ubuntu and utilize `apt-get`, which makes them great to spin up machines in the cloud with [Rackspace](http://www.rackspace.com/cloud/servers/) or [AWS](http://aws.amazon.com/ec2/) (or any other cloud provider).
-But severely limits the portability of them to any other OS.
+But this dependency severely limits the portability of them to any other OS.
 The Python and R libraries are installed using [pip](https://pypi.python.org/pypi/pip) and [CRAN](http://cran.r-project.org/), and should work on any platform.

 Read [Vagrant](http://docs.vagrantup.com/v2/getting-started/index.html) docs for a user guide.